-In addition to shortcomings in the data sets, internal variability may become dominant compared to externally forced signals in the variable of interest, especially at regional scale (Gómez-Navarro
+In addition to shortcomings in the datasetsdata sets, internal variability may become dominant compared to externally forced signals in the variable of interest(e.g. temperature or precipitation), especially at regional scale (Gómez-Navarro et al., 2012).
+This implies that a single model sim-

-- 45 et al., 2012).
-This implies that a single model simulation represents only one possible realization, among infinite many, of a possible past climate evolution constrained by initial and boundary conditions and the presence of unforced natural internal climate variability.
+- 55 ulation represents only one possible realization, among infinite many, of a possible past climate evolution constrained by initial and boundary conditions and the presence of unforced natural internal climate variability.
 Thus, a perfect agreement with reconstructions cannot be expected at local scales.
-A further hint to the comparison relates to the fact that part of the simulated and reconstructed variability is associated to non-climatic effect due to - 50 the intrinsic characteristics of the reconstruction methods, i.e. model deficiencies and proxy-specific error terms.
+A further hint to the comparison relates to the fact that part of the simulated and reconstructed variability is associated to non-climatic effect due to the intrinsic characteristics of - 60 the reconstruction methods, i.e. model deficiencies and proxy-specific error terms.
 At larger scales (continental-to-global) it is assumed that the random internal variability is averaged out.
-However, a recent comprehensive study indicates that even on continental scales the (global) climate models fail in reproducing specific periods in the historical past, especially over the southern hemisphere and immediate periods following volcanic eruptions (PAGES2k-PMIP3 group,

-In addition internal modes of climate variability may respond to external forcing events like large tropical volcanic eruptions (Yoshimori et al., 2005; Zanchettin et al., 2012) or variations in components of changes in solar activity (Shindell et al., 2001; Vieira et al., 2011).
-However, especially the influence of low-frequency solar activity changes on climate and climate variability, is still under

-- 60 discussion (Gómez-Navarro and Zorita, 2013; Anet et al., 2013, 2014; Raible et al., 2014).
+However, a recent comprehensive study indicates that even on continental scales the (global) climate models fail in reproducing specific periods in the historical past, especially over the southern hemisphere and immediate periods following volcanic eruptions (PAGES2k-PMIP3 group, 2015). - In addition internal modes of climate variability may respond to external forcing events like large tropical volcanic eruptions (Yoshimori et al., 2005; Zanchettin et al., 2012) or variations in components of changes in solar activity (Shindell et al., 2001) (Shindell et al., 2001; Vieira et al., 2011).
+However, especially the influence of low-frequency solar activity changes on climate and climate variability, is still under discussion (Gómez-Navarro and Zorita, 2013; Anet et al., 2013, 2014; - 70 Raible et al., 2014).
 Environmental archives integrate these internal variations, and while climate simulations cannot be expected to replicate the exact unforced variations, they ideally should be capable of replicating the forced variability (if they include the relevant processes).
-This is particularly the case for Surface Air Temperature (SAT), and to a lesser extent for precipitation (PRE) as both variables are thought to be - 65 sensitive to the external forcing variability during the last millennium (Gómez-Navarro et al., 2012).
+This is particularly the case for Surface Air Temperature (SAT), and to a lesser extent for precipitation (PRE) as both variables are thought to be sensitive to the external forcing variability during the last millennium - 75 (Gómez-Navarro et al., 2012).

 Attempts to reconcile climate simulations and reconstructions are further hampered by fundamental differences in the characteristics of the information they provide.
 Simulations and reconstructions represent data on different spatial and temporal scales.
-Simulations provide information with high temporal resolution, spatially averaged to the grid-cell size.
-Reconstructions are based on archives - 70 affected by local (environmental) climate conditions.
+Simulations provide information with high temporal resolutionand, spatially averaged to the grid-cell size.
+Reconstructions are based

+- on archives which are affected by local (environmental) climate conditions.
 Additionally, the specific relation between local and large scale environmental factors is only partially constrained (Kim et al., 1984).
 Various approaches exist for combining the information obtained from reconstructions and simulations.
-Among them are proxy-forward models (Phipps et al., 2013; Evans et al., 2013), data-assimilation (Goosse et al., 2006, 2012; Widmann et al., 2010) and proxy surrogate reconstructions, i.e. analog methods - 75 (Franke et al., 2010; Luterbacher et al., 2010a).
+Among them are proxy-forward models (Phipps et al., 2013; Evans et al., 2013) (Phipps et al., 2013; Evans et al., 2013) data-assimilation (Goosse et al., 2006, 2012; Widmann et al., 2010) and proxy surrogate reconstruct- - tions, i.e. analog methods (Franke et al., 2010; Luterbacher et al., 2010a) (Franke et al., 2010; Luterbacher et al., 2010a).
 In addition to these techniques, dynamical and statistical down- and upscaling methods are currently introduced (Gómez-Navarro et al., 2011; Wagner et al., 2012; Gómez-Navarro et al., 2013; Eden et al., 2014).